Skip to Content

 • Your location’s year-round weather: you need to take into consideration the weather of your area first.
 Does it rain a lot?
 How are the winds during storms?

-Any history of hale storms or heavy snowfall?
-All of those are important factors to consider when choosing the design and material for your skylight
+Is there any history of hale storms or heavy snowfall?
+All of those are important factors to consider when choosing the design and material for your skylight.

-• The bathroom’s location: if your bathroom is facing south, keep in mind that it will get the hottest sunlight of the day.
+• The bathroom’s location: If your bathroom faces south, keep in mind that it will get the hottest sunlight of the day.
 If you live in a hot country or state, keep that in mind

 • Privacy: You might want to reconsider getting a skylight if it will be visible from the neighbor’s.
 Otherwise, consider one-sided glass panes for added privacy

-• Existing structure: where is the bathroom located, what is the roofing material, and can a skylight be installed on it?
+• Existing structure: Where is the bathroom located?
+What is the roofing material?
+Can a skylight be installed on it?

 We are listing the common types of skylights below, but it will always be best to consult professionals in your area to get the best recommendations: